zackmdavis/Less_Wrong_Drafts/evolution_analogy.md

 But even selective breeding basically works.
 We successfully domesticate loyal dogs and meaty livestock.
 If we started breeding dogs for intelligence as well as being loyal and friendly to us, I'd expect them to still be approximately loyal and friendly as they started to surpass our intelligence, and to grant us equity in their hyperdog star empire.
 Not that that's necessarily a good idea—[I'd rather pass the world on to another generation of humans](https://www.lesswrong.com/posts/vwnSPgwtmLjvTK2Wa/amputation-of-destiny) [than a new dominant species](https://www.lesswrong.com/posts/gb6zWstjmkYHLrbrg/can-t-unbirth-a-child), even a friendly one.
 But your position doesn't seem to be, "Creating a new dominant species is a huge responsibility; we should take care to get the details right."
 Rather, you don't seem to think we can exert meaningful control over the outcome at all.
 Why?

-Before the intermission, I asked how your pessimism about aligning AGI with training data was consistent with deep learning basically working.
+Before the intermission, I asked how your pessimism about aligning AGI using training data was consistent with deep learning basically working.
 You said something about there being a fact of the training distribution, the test distribution, and the optimizer.
 Can you explain that?

 **Doomimir**: _[sighing]_ [If I must.](https://twitter.com/ESYudkowsky/status/1744066823962947905) There's a vast space of possible programs that do correct arithmetic mod _p_ for inputs up to a googol.
 If you select the shortest such program, my guess is that it would work for inputs over a googol as well.
 That's a sense in which I'll affirm that training data can "shape behavior", as you put it.

 But that's a specific claim about what happens with the training distribution "mod arithmetic with inputs less than a googol", the test distribution "mod arithmetic with inputs over a googol", and the optimizer "go through all programs in order until you find one that fits the training distribution."
 It's not a generic claim that the inner optimizers found by outer optimizers will want what some humans who assembled the training set [optimistically imagined they would want](https://www.lesswrong.com/posts/RcZeZt8cPk48xxiQ8/anthropomorphic-optimism).

 In the case of human evolution, we know as a historical fact that the first program found by the optimizer "greedy local search of mutations and recombinations" for the training distribution "optimize inclusive genetic fitness in the environment of evolutionary adaptedness" did not generalize to optimizing inclusive genetic fitness in the test distribution of the modern world.
-Likewise, your claim that selective breeding "basically works" is problematized by all the times when it doesn't work—like when [selecting for small subpopulation sizes in insects results in cannabalism](https://www.lesswrong.com/posts/QsMJQSFj7WfoTMNgW/the-tragedy-of-group-selectionism), or [selecting chickens that lay the most eggs in a coop gets you more aggressive chickens who make their neighbors less productive](https://www.lesswrong.com/posts/KE8wPzGiX5QPotyS8/conjuring-an-evolution-to-serve-you).
+Likewise, your claim that selective breeding "basically works" is problematized by all the times when it doesn't work—like when [selecting for small subpopulation sizes in insects results in infant cannabalism](https://www.lesswrong.com/posts/QsMJQSFj7WfoTMNgW/the-tragedy-of-group-selectionism), or [selecting chickens that lay the most eggs in a coop gets you more aggressive chickens who make their neighbors less productive](https://www.lesswrong.com/posts/KE8wPzGiX5QPotyS8/conjuring-an-evolution-to-serve-you).

 **Simplicia**: _[nodding]_ Uh-huh.
 With you so far.